irthomas/nomad_obs/README.md

 The metakernel name, given by `METAKERNEL_NAME`, should be specified.
 This should always be `em16_plan.tm` for planning purposes.

-`OFFLINE` should be set to True only if you are operating on a local machine that doesn't have access to the BIRA servers.
-In this mode, the SQL database is not updated.
+`OFFLINE` should be set to True.
+Since early 2020 the SQL server database has not been maintained and the planning info is written to planning.db instead.

 ---